GargSrishti123/Loan-eligibilty-/README.md

 ## Code
 The code is provided in loan.ipynb notebook file.You will also be required to use the included the LoanData.csv dataset file to complete your work.
-To use the ML webapp you need to use the house_webapp.py python file